uschen/docker-rpi4-imagebuilder/README.md

-# Creating a RPI4 boot image in a Docker container
+# Creating a RPI4 boot image in a Docker container from a current Ubuntu RPI3 boot image

 (Largely adapted from project at https://github.com/tsaarni/docker-deb-builder )

 ## Overview

 This creates a docker container to build an Ubuntu 19.10 server image for a Raspberry Pi 4B using unstable/current software.
+A new kernel is compiled, and current firmware is copied into the container.

 ## Create build environment